UMWRG/demos/gams_demo_suite/Gas_Transmission/readme.txt

 More information:
 ==============
 1.	de Wolf, D, and Smeers, Y, The Gas Transmission Problem Solved by and Extension of the Simplex Algorithm.
 Management Science 46, 11 (2000), 1454-1465.
-2. “Getting started with Hydra Modeller” (online reference)
+2. Stephen Knox, “Getting started with Hydra Modeller”, https://github.com/UMWRG/demos/blob/master/doc/GettingStartedWithHydraModeller.pdf, Dec 2015.